 If You Really Can’t Deadlift, Do These Instead

 Did I mention I like barbell deadlifts?
+It's one of my top go-to exercises in my 4 Legs of Fitness model.

 They target all the muscles in your back (your posterior chain), and depending on the program, they are the best exercise to increase strength, muscle mass, power, or endurance.
 And they just make me feel good.
 If ever possible, do them.